Jasperjeremy99/Gold-Prediction-using-RNN/README.md

 1. Clone this repository.
 2. Ensure you have Python installed along with the necessary libraries (you can install them via `pip install pandas numpy matplotlib scikit-learn tensorflow`).
+3.  **Provide the `Part3_GoldPrice.csv` dataset**: You will need to obtain this dataset and ensure it is accessible to the notebook (e.g., by uploading it to your Google Drive at the path `/content/drive/MyDrive/Part3_GoldPrice.csv` if using Google Colab, or placing it in an appropriate local directory and updating the notebook's file path).
-3. Open `gold_price_prediction_time_series.ipynb` in a Jupyter environment (e.g., Jupyter Lab, VS Code with Jupyter extension, or Google Colab).
+4. Open `gold_price_prediction_time_series.ipynb` in a Jupyter environment (e.g., Jupyter Lab, VS Code with Jupyter extension, or Google Colab).
-4. Run the cells sequentially to execute the data loading, preprocessing, model training, and evaluation steps.
+5. Run the cells sequentially to execute the data loading, preprocessing, model training, and evaluation steps.

 ## Contact